TykTechnologies/tyk-demo/README.md

 ### Jenkins CLI

-The Jenkins CLI is set up as part of the `bootstrap.sh` process.
+The Jenkins CLI is set up as part of the bootstrap process.
 This may be useful for importing job data etc. See [the Jenkins wiki](https://wiki.jenkins.io/display/JENKINS/Jenkins+CLI) and [Jenkins commands](http://localhost:8070/cli/) for reference.

 Commands can be sent to the CLI via docker.
 Here's an example which gets the 'APIs and Policies' Job we created, but replace `f284436d222a4d73841ae92ebc5928e8` with your Jenkins admin password: